shitcodebykaushik/go_hub/Theoryhub.md/Wiki.md

 # Go Lang
-- Go uses the garbase collecttion for the memory management.
+- Go uses the garbage collecttion for the memory management.
 This automaticalyy handle the memory allocation and delocation but can introduce the latency due to GC pauses .
 - TGo provide the goroutine for the lightweight concurrent executions and channels for the communication between them .
 - These two commands are the most important command for the execution of the things .
 - go build filename.go